 This error message is only visible to WordPress admins

-Warning: The account for idennacornwall needs to be reconnected.
-Due to Instagram platform changes on March 2, 2020, this Instagram account needs to be reconnected to allow the feed to continue updating.
+Error: The account for idennacornwall needs to be reconnected.
+Due to recent Instagram platform changes this Instagram account needs to be reconnected in order to continue updating.
 Reconnect on plugin Settings page

 Recently, I reached a slightly out there conclusion about website projects: building a new website is a bit like having a baby.
 When I voiced this in the office, at first the team were skeptical … but after I explained my reasoning, they totally got it.